Detroit Mountain Alpine Ski Team

 Jen Smith - firstname.lastname@example.org

 Detroit Lakes School Board (District 22) has just approved an Alpine Skiing program for 21-22!
-This will be available as a stand alone practice/race program on Fridays for grades 7-12th from 4:30-6pm or as an add on training program for our Travel Team program for those who's school districts qualify under the ski team co-op.
+This will be available as a stand alone practice/race program on Fridays for grades 7-12th from 4:30-6pm or as additional training program for our Travel Team program for those who's school districts qualify under the ski team co-op.

 Stay tuned as we work on the details with the school district and athletic administration.